pkoelich/Vancouver_CityScope/README.md

 Our project looks at spatial differences across the three categories of financial stress, housing stability, and sustainable transport methods, drawing inspiration from Canada’s Quality of Life Hub — launched by Statistics Canada in March 2022 — which brings together data for 84 indicators, spread across five domains (prosperity, health, society, environment, and good governance)(3).

-Our app, [Tool Name], is an interactive visual information product containing a map layer with a quality of life score assessed via quality of life indicators such as income to living wage ratio, homeownership rate, housing cost burden index, and transit accessibility.
+Our app, Vancouver CityScope, is an interactive visual information product containing a map layer with a quality of life score assessed via quality of life indicators such as income to living wage ratio, homeownership rate, housing cost burden index, and transit accessibility.
 Each of the layers that comprises the final product is also able to be viewed individually.

 ## Methodology